 What to do with Frayed Lightning Cables?

 How many iPhone and iPad owners wind up having a frayed USB lightning adapter with wires visible or protruding from the cable?
 One of my own Lightning cables ended up a frayed disaster after less than a year of being always plugged into a MacBook, and only used on a desk – not exactly demanding usage conditions – and I run into many others who have similar issues with Apple USB adapters for iOS devices.
+So, what should users do about the frayed cables?

-Sure, you can wrap the cord in electrical tape or go with one of the truly goofy DIY methods to try and protect the cable by using a piece of a mechanical pencil, a friendship bracelet, or some other household junk, but that’s not much of a solution to what seems to be a fairly common complaint amongst iPhone and iPad owners.
+So, sure, you can wrap the cord in electrical tape or go with one of the truly goofy DIY methods to try and protect the cable by using a piece of a mechanical pencil, a friendship bracelet, or some other household junk, but that’s not much of a solution to what seems to be a fairly common complaint amongst iPhone and iPad owners.

 Replacing the Lightning Cable?
+For Free?!

 “I showed him my Lightning cable and kindly asked if this was covered by my iPhone 5s warranty.
 He briefly looked at it and told me to wait a second as he walked away.
 He came back a few seconds later with a brand new Lightning cable, fresh off the store’s shelves.